 There are different types of laboratory software that we know today.
 They range from simple applications to very sophisticated software that manages complex processes.
 Not all software fits into every laboratory, and selecting the right tool can be a complicated and long process.
-Sometimes laboratories decide to stay with their old system (usually a combination of paper, some basic computer programs, and local storage) rather than investing time into new software implementation or new laboratory information system.
+Sometimes laboratories decide to stay with their old system (usually a combination of paper, some basic computer programs, and local storage) rather than digitalizing their processes and investing time into new software implementation or new laboratory information system.
 That is a step back, though.
 Laboratory software can increase the efficiency and productivity of a laboratory, and provides better inventory management.
 Furthermore, it guarantees the traceability of processes and data security, which is crucial if you aim to achieve data integrity.
 In this article, you will learn more about different types of laboratory software, what are their typical features, and where do they fit.

 Electronic Lab Notebook (ELN)

 An ELN replaces paper notebooks and is used during the R&D process.
-It gives a better overview of data, with the ability to search, share, collaborate and organize.
+It gives a better overview of data, with the ability to search, share, collaborate and organize in a single platform.
 It is also more secure, and it takes less space than paper notebooks.
 The use of ELNs as a lab equipment is still in its early days – Kanza et al. in 2017 found that 11% of participants are actively using ELN, and 76% are about to implement it in the following years or next decade.
 Modern ELNs span beyond their basic functionality and help scientists to be more efficient.
 Most ELNs can be used on tablets and therefore, can also be brought to laboratories.
 If you are choosing an ELN for your medical laboratories or clinical lab, you should read The 9 best ELN for your laboratory.